-So without ado, let me tell you about Marmite rusks.
+So without ado, let me tell you about marmite rusks.
 First off, marmite rusks are not made from actual rusks.
 They are instead made from ordinary bread.
-Store bought is perfect.
-The bread is then covered in marmite from and slow roasted in the oven.
+The bread is then covered in marmite and butter and slow roasted in the oven.
 The result?
 A chewy crunchy super savory snack.

 Marmite rusks are one of the things I keep handy in my mind for things like parties.
 They are super cheap to make, and are quite filling as far as snacks go.

-Usually marmite rusks call for – yess you guessed it – marmite (vegemite or bovril will also work), butter and sliced bread.
-Basically what you do is you butter the bread, spread some marmite on, cut into strips, and bake at a low heat in the over.
+Usually marmite rusks call for – yes you guessed it – marmite (vegemite or bovril will also work), butter and sliced bread.
+Basically what you do is butter the bread, spread marmite on, cut into strips, and bake at a low heat in the oven.

 HOWEVER.
 When I started out my freelance career, butter was a luxury.
 Not something to be spread around indiscriminately.
-And so, I can up with my special budget cutting version.
+And so, I came up with my special budget version.

 A word of caution – not overcook these little blocks of savory delight.
 Even if they don’t burn, they will start to take on a bitter taste.
 I think that what happens is that the marmite starts to overheat and change its flavor.